Range Map

 Overview

 The cabin proposition is unchanged from the fixed-gear sibling: strutless cantilever wing, pilot forward of the wing’s leading edge, 90-degree doors, low flat cabin floor.
-Among production four-seat retractables in this performance class, the RG is the only high-wing option, which is the single most consequential point of differentiation against the Arrow and Sierra.
+Among production four-seat retractables in this performance class, the RG is the only high-wing option, which is the defining point of differentiation against the Arrow and Sierra.
 Insurance treats the RG as a complex high-performance single, and the type carries a complex endorsement requirement.
-Fleet age and the maintenance demands of the retractable gear system are the dominant ownership-cost factors and meaningfully shape used-market pricing.
+Fleet age and the maintenance demands of the retractable gear system are dominant ownership-cost factors and meaningfully shape used-market pricing, so the buyer who wants this airplane is buying the visibility and the high-wing layout, and accepting the gear-system upkeep that comes with them.

 Key Features for GA Buyers